 15-30-2152.
-Computation of income of estates or trusts -- exemption.
+(Temporary) Computation of income of estates or trusts -- exemption.
 (1) Except as otherwise provided in this chapter, "gross income" of estates or trusts means all income from whatever source derived in the tax year, including but not limited to the following items:

 (b) interest received or accrued, including interest received on obligations of another state or territory or a county, municipality, district, or other political subdivision of the state, but excluding interest income from obligations of:

 (i) the United States government or the state of Montana;